conjurer-rich/fast-flow-flywheel/pages/engagements/embedded-flywheel-enablement.md

 Now it’s time to embed the rhythm.

-Embedded Enablement helps your organization build the capability to keep the flywheel turning—quarter after quarter, decision after decision.
+Embedded Enablement helps your organization build the capability to keep the flywheel turning,quarter after quarter, decision after decision.

 This is where faster flow becomes a habit, not a one-time event.

 ## 🚀 Why Embedded Enablement?

 Most organizations don’t fail because they can’t spot problems.
-They fail because they don’t know how to act on them—consistently and collaboratively.
+They fail because they don’t know how to act on them,consistently and collaboratively.

 Embedded Enablement gives you: